 Use the calculators below to formulate a college savings plan for Central Community College or model a student loan.

 Central Community College is a two year community college located in Grand Island, Nebraska.
-Full time enrollment is 2,024 and part time is 4,213.
+Full time enrollment is 1,761 and part time is 4,213.
 Central Community College has an open admission policy meaning that any prospective student who has completed high school or attained a GED certificate may enroll in classes.
 Learn more about Central Community College at CollegeSimply.

 Only undergraduate degrees are offered at this school.Address